Denver Colorado, USA Travel Guide

 Support locally-owned businesses and community endeavors for direct local impact.

-Opt for fair trade and sourced with ethical practices goods.
+Opt for fair trade and responsibly sourced goods.
 This benefits producers.

 Denver has no major exploitation issues for tourists.
 Be aware globally.

-Direct your donations to credible local organizations for genuine impact.
+Direct your giving to credible local organizations for genuine impact.

 Dine at independent restaurants.
 Visit microbreweries and coffee shops.

-Buy from local boutiques and artisan shops for one-of-a-kind keepsakes.
+Buy from local boutiques and craft shops for unique souvenirs.